 - Reduce or enhance your sentence.

-In short, the High Court takes on a rather paternalistic role when it exercises its powers of revision.
-Should there be something genuinely and/or blatantly wrong with your proceedings in the lower court, the High Court will likely be inclined to remedy the irregularity, so fear not at being left high and dry.
+In short, the General Division of the High Court takes on a rather paternalistic role when it exercises its powers of revision.
+Should there be something genuinely and/or blatantly wrong with your proceedings in the lower court, the General Division of the High Court will likely be inclined to remedy the irregularity, so fear not over being left high and dry.

-Furthermore, the High Court can choose to revise your case even if you do not apply for a criminal revision.
+Furthermore, the General Division of the High Court can choose to revise your case even if you do not apply for a criminal revision.
 This may happen when an application for criminal revision is submitted by the lower court itself.
-The High Court may also do so of its own accord when hearing an appeal for your case on another matter.
+The General Division of the High Court may also do so of its own accord when hearing an appeal for your case on another matter.

 How Is a Criminal Revision Different From a Criminal Appeal?